Demi (album)

-Background
+Production

 In April 2012, Lovato began writing songs for her fourth studio album, following the commercial success of her third studio album Unbroken (2011).
 The album was recorded during Lovato's appearance as a mentor during the second season of The X Factor.
 Lovato chose the title of the album Demi, because it was her first album intended for a more mainstream audience, and those who did not know her music.
 Lovato also explained a "sequel" of the song "Skyscraper" (2011) is included.
 After the album was released, it was revealed that "Warrior" was intended to be a sequel of "Skyscraper".
 She stated, "I'm incredibly proud of this album" and "It's better than anything I have ever done!
 I experimented with a variety of different sounds and poured my heart into writing these songs.
 I'm so excited for everyone to finally get the chance to hear them!"

 On May 6, 2013, Lovato asked her Twitter followers to "unlock" the entire album by putting song titles in hashtags.
 A special website lovaticsspeeduptime.com was launched, displaying all the songs next to a clock that would turn as tweets would be sent.
 Once a song became a trending topic, its YouTube video was made available on VEVO.
 All the songs were unlocked within four hours.
 An iBooks-exclusive e-book titled Demi: The Book was released on June 11, 2013.
 The book gives fans behind-the-scenes access to the singer, including never-before-seen footage and interviews.
 In one clip, she says that being honest and open is not only the message she is sending her fans in the book but also on her album.
 She said, "This album I've had enough time to really reflect on personal experiences and look back at my life after having overcome a bunch of things.
 I've been more aware of myself; therefore, when you listen to the album, you can really tell in the lyrics and in the emotion and everything I worked really, really hard on this album, and hopefully you'll be able to hear that."